-Product Product name and Provider Description Power Automate Power Automate is a business tool (Microsoft code) that automates business processes, sends task reminders, move business data between systems on a schedules, connects data sources or and publicly available APIs, can automate tasks on a local computer.
-Automation Everywhere Automation Anywhere consists of three core components - Bot Creator (drag and drop method to create rule-based automations), Control Room (hub for RPA robots start, paused, stop, or scheduling), and Bot Runner (run robots. provides the end-to-end status of the bot's execution back to the control room).
-They are used in tandem to build and deploy a successful automated workforce.
-UiPath UiPath offers complex and highly feature automation more complex automation products (standalone end user - not integrated, hosted - on premise, cloud) corresponding to the user deployment requirements.
-Products include development environments - Studio, Automations - assistant (bots), Orchestrator - management and control.
-Cloud and hosted product link together and can exchange data when installed as Automation Suite.
+T

+Product Provider Product name and Description

+Power Power Automate is a business

+Automate tool (Microsoft code) that

+automates business processes,

+sends task reminders, move

+business data between systems

+on a schedule, connects data

+sources or and publicly available

+APIs, can automate tasks on a local computer.

+Automation Automation Anywhere consists

+Everywhere of three core components - Bot

+, , , Creator (drag and drop method

+to create rule-based

+automations), Control Room

+(hub for RPA robots start,

+paused, stop, or scheduling),

+and Bot Runner (run robots.

+provides the end-to-end status of the bot's execution back to

+the control room).
+The core

+components are used in tandem

+to build and deploy a successful

+automated workforce.

+UiPath UiPath offers complex and

+highly featured automation for

+more complex automation

+products (standalone end user -

+not integrated, hosted - on

+premise, cloud) corresponding to the user deployment

+requirements.
+Products include

+two development environments

+- Studio and StudioX (with

+limited capabilities),

+automations called assistant

+(bots), and an Orchestrator for

+management and control of the

+assistants.
+The cloud and hosted

+product link together and can

+exchange data when installed as

+Automation Suite.